 Hyperglycemia and an increased risk of developing diabetes have been reported in men receiving GnRH agonists.
 Hyperglycemia may represent development of diabetes mellitus or worsening of glycemic control in patients with diabetes.
-Monitor blood glucose and/or glycosylated hemoglobin (HbA1c) periodically in patients receiving a GnRH agonist and manage with current practice for treatment of hyperglycemia or diabetes [see ADVERSE REACTIONS and PATIENT INFORMATION].
+Monitor blood glucose and/or glycosylated hemoglobin (HbA1c) periodically in patients receiving a GnRH agonist and manage with current practice for treatment of hyperglycemia or diabetes [see PATIENT INFORMATION].

 Increased risk of developing myocardial infarction, sudden cardiac death and stroke has been reported in association with use of GnRH agonists in men.
 The risk appears low based on the reported odds ratios, and should be evaluated carefully along with cardiovascular risk factors when determining a treatment for patients with prostate cancer.
 Patients receiving a GnRH agonist should be monitored for symptoms and signs suggestive of development of cardiovascular disease and be managed according to current clinical practice [see PATIENT INFORMATION].

 As with other GnRH agonists or hormonal therapies (antiestrogens, estrogens, etc.), hypercalcemia has been reported in some prostate and breast cancer patients with bone metastases after starting treatment with ZOLADEX.
 If hypercalcemia does occur, appropriate treatment measures should be initiated.

 Hypersensitivity, antibody formation and acute anaphylactic reactions have been reported with GnRH agonist analogues [see CONTRAINDICATIONS].